for at home

 Looking for resources to get kids moving at home?
-We’re here to help!
-Feel free to use any of these resources to teach remotely, start your own at-home PE class, or just enjoy walking or jogging together as a family.
+We're here to help!
+You may use any of these resources to teach remotely, start your own at-home PE class, or just enjoy walking or jogging together as a family.

-Run and Read: Keep both your body and brain active by running or walking 26.2 miles, and reading 26 books.
+Run and Read (English and Spanish): Keep both your body and brain active by running or walking 26.2 miles, and reading 26 books.
 Download a free log to keep track of your progress!

-Walk and Talk (available in both English and Spanish): Register for this free program and turn family walks around the neighborhood into quality connection time with your kids with our free conversation starters.
+Walk and Talk (English and Spanish): Register for this free program and turn family walks around the neighborhood into quality connection time with your kids with our free conversation starters.
 These wide-ranging topics and questions are designed to stimulate fascinating conversations with kids of all ages (and as you walk and talk, you’re covering miles to check off on your mileage log!).

 Activity Log: Five minutes of heart-pumping physical activity is the same as running a quarter-mile.
 Use this fun log to walk the dog, skip, or ride your bike to reach your 26.2-mile goal!